Transferring a UK Pension to Europe as a Resident in Portugal

 Both EU/EFTA and non-EU residents are eligible to apply for permanent residence in Portugal after five years.
 The process is more straightforward for EU/EFTA citizens; you can read more here regarding Portuguese immigration policy for EU nationals and family.

 Many British workers who move to work in Portugal with their companies decide to retire in Portugal.
 In such circumstances, it may be prudent to look into moving your pension to Europe.

 You pay tax on your worldwide income if you spend more than 183 days per year in Portugal.
 Non-residents pay a flat rate 25% on income.

 British expats living in Portugal over 183 days per year pay:-

-You can find the latest Portugese income tax rates from the Governo de Portugal’s web site.
+You can find the latest Portuguese income tax rates from the Governo de Portugal’s web site.

-What happens to my QROPS if I retire outside of Portugal?
+What happens to my QROPS in Malta if I return to the UK?

 If you ever return to become resident in the UK, you have the ability to transfer your pension back to a UK Self Invested Personal Pension (SIPP) or you can leave your pension in a QROPS in Malta, but it would incur UK tax.

 For more information, please send us an email.